aamyli/ML-Intro/README.md

 # ML-Intro
-My trials in machine learning with Python.
+My notes and experiences in ML with Python, using various tutorials and reference points to develop a better understanding of the machine-learning process, algorithms involved, and more.

-This repository includes various code snippets used as I learn more about ML.
+Any of the files can be run stand-alone (I recommend Spyder).

-Any of the files can be run stand-alone (I recommend Spyder) Uses Anaconda as its distribution platform and various built-in packages.
+Uses Anaconda as its distribution platform and various built-in packages.